 To our surprise, that wasn’t necessarily the case.
 Rather, most organizations that reported low-turnover rates in pharmacy, 5% or below, claimed to not have formalized retention programs.
 After digging a bit further, we finally uncovered a common theme among these institutions who consistently report low turnover rates.
 It seems that the actual culture in the department was the most important factor contributing to the retention of employees.
 As Suzanne Shea, Vice President of Pharmacy Operations for Cardinal Health Pharmacy Solutions best put it, “it’s the warm fuzzies that make people feel good”.
 It was also apparent that these executives, in an effort to foster a strong, positive culture, would rather cover shifts by relying on existing staff rather than making a hiring decision too quickly.
 “We don’t just hire to the minimum specifications and we will work short rather than just taking the next person off the street,” says Perry Flowers, System Executive, Patient Support and System Pharmacy, for Memorial Hermann Health System in Houston, Texas.
 Taking a step further in an effort to uphold a consistent, thriving culture, Mr. Flowers also went on to stress the importance of taking time during new-hire orientation to teach concepts related to business ethics, team member treatment, and philosophies upheld within the organization.
 I imagine a background check might be a part of their process as well when they do decide on a new-hire.

 In organizations that continuously struggle with turnover, mostly those reporting rates between 15-20%, management turnover rates were usually high.
 Obviously, this leads to a lack of trust from employees which often is accompanied by lower morale, low employee satisfaction scores, and ultimately higher costs associated with having to recruit more employees.
-A culture either company-wide or within individual departments starts at the top.
+Perhaps a better understanding of the 2020 federal holidays might improve the culture of these businesses by better celebrating federal holidays.
+This could strengthen company culture.
+A culture either company-wide or within individual departments starts at the top and works down with employee recognition and showing gratitude for the work they complete.
 Like a game of Jenga, when pieces are unstable at the top, the rest of the unit is sure to suffer.

 Top 10 Best Practices found at low turnover facilities: